DIAGNijmegen/website-content/content/pages/vacancies/avf-detection.md

 ## Tasks
 - Collecting and labeling of 4D-CTA of patients with and without shunt
-- Development of AI for intracranial vessel labeling
 - Development of AI for detection of arteriovenous shunts
 - Development of a demonstrator
 - Writing of manuscript in accordance with publication guidelines